 The Learned Helplessness Questionnaire (LHQ) was created in Sorrenti and colleagues’ 2014 study on learned helplessness and mastery orientation.
 The LHQ consists of 13 items rated on a scale from 1 (not true) to 5 (absolutely true), for a total possible score between 13 and 65.
 An example item from this scale is the statement, “When you encounter an obstacle in schoolwork you get discouraged and stop trying.
 You are easily frustrated.”

-If you’d like to use any of these scales for research purposes, please refer to the original scale development article (or to Seligman’s book described above) for more information.
+If you’d like to use any of these scales for research purposes, please refer to the original scale development article for more information.

 Relevant YouTube Videos